 View All » (including bills from previous years)

-From Jan 1973 to Oct 1990, Parris missed 331 of 5,504 roll call votes, which is 6.0%.
-This is worse than the median of 4.6% among the lifetime records of representatives serving in Oct 1990.
+From Jan 1973 to Oct 1990, Parris missed 347 of 5,529 roll call votes, which is 6.3%.
+This is on par with the median of 4.8% among the lifetime records of representatives serving in Oct 1990.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - The House and Senate websites, for committee membership and voting records